kuzutsu/tsuzuku/README.md

 Click on the sun icon to toggle

 ## Bugs
-* Scrolling leaves a padding<br>
+* Scrolling leaves a padding
 **Workaround:** Tapping on search (on mobile) or resizing the window (on desktop)

-## Notes
-* Scores and statuses are at random while the tracking feature of Tsuzuku is in development